tendermint/tendermint/docs/architecture/adr-d001-inter-validator-set-messaging.md

 ### What are the efficiency considerations (time/space)?

 1. This change will increase the amount of data sent by the ABCI application to Tenderdash.
-The connection between them is a local Unix socket.
+The connection between them is local.
 Therefore the change should not have any noticeable performance or bandwidth impact.
-2. Improved consensus performance thanks to a shorter and more predictable distance between each Validator in a Validator Set.
+1. Improved consensus performance thanks to a shorter and more predictable distance between each Validator in a Validator Set.

 ### What are the expected access patterns (load/throughput)?